aerique/hello-dns-common-lisp/README.md

 Now the meaning of the values will only be shown when printing a class.

 This is something I want to try out and am not sure if it is a good idea.

+Also, this branch will try to stay closer to the original Hello DNS.
+This means the Common Lisp will sometimes read like transliterated C++.